3and4/Leither/doc/MiMei-en.md

 + MiMei Current File
 The current version of MiMei file, both readable and writable.
 + MiMei Version File
-The read-only backup file of MiMei, created by backing up the current file.
+The read-only backup file of MiMei, created by backing up MiMei current file.
 System assigns a version number to each version of backup file.
 + Mac file
-Read-only file labelled by Mac ID of synopsis of file's content.
+Read-only file labelled by Mac ID of the file's content.
 Mac file can be referred to by MiMei object.
 MiMei version file is a Mac file referred to by a version number.
 Temp file can also be convert into Mac file.
 + Temp file
 Created by MFOpenTempFile.
 After data is written into it, converted to MAC file by MFTemp2MacFile.
 + MiMei File System